 To protect the hatchlings from ants, keep the tortoise burrow away from grassy feeding zones which may attract ants because of the extra water.

 Hibernation in Hatchlings

-If healthy, hatchlings should be allowed to hibernate during their first winter, just like they would do under natural conditions.
+If healthy, hatchlings should be allowed to hibernate during their first winter.
 As the weather becomes cooler in the fall, the appetite of the hatchlings should naturally decrease.
-Do not provide any supplemental food after approximately October 1.
-If a hatchling attempts to hibernate outside the burrow, move it inside the burrow.
-During hibernation either inside or outside, some mortality can be expected, but survival of hibernating captive hatchlings is usually considerably higher than in the wild.
+Do not provide any supplemental food after approximately Oct.
+1. When you notice your tortoises activity declining.
+If a hatchling attempts to hibernate outside the enclosure, move it inside the burrow.
+During hibernation either inside or outside, mortality can be expected, but survival of hibernating captive hatchlings is usually considerably higher than in the wild.

 No insecticide, pesticide or any toxic agent should be used near the hatchlings, as they are especially susceptible to these compounds.

-Hatchlings require a shallow water dish containing about ½” of water for drinking and soaking.
+Hatchlings require a shallow water dish containing about a half-inch of water for drinking and soaking.
+Be sure to keep the water dish away from the walls of the enclosure as they can flip over into them in corners.
 The shell is relatively soft but will harden over time if the tortoise has access to an appropriate diet and sunlight.